D4isDAVID/discord-gif-filter-bot/README.md

 # discord-gif-filter-bot

-A Discord bot that filters gifs based on size and keywords.
+A Discord bot that filters gifs based on pixel size and keywords.
 Created using the [D4isDAVID/discord.js-components-bot] template.

+This bot is supposed to be just for fun so I used JSON for saving things (sorry I can't be bothered).

 - [Configuration](#configuration)
 - [Scripts](#scripts)